Experience 7

 Experience 7 was a Guadeloupean kadans band formed in the mid-1970s, led by Guy Houllier and Yves Honore.
 However, unlike Kassav' or Malavoi, the small band produced most of its songs with Henry Debs in Guadeloupe.

 Biography

 Career

 The group was created in 1976 by Guy Houllier and Yves Honore added that the successes such as "LA OLA Mizik YE" and "PLAS BAY LI".
-It also represents the great Romantic era marked by immortal love songs such as "Whilfried", "Vivre pour toi", "Isabelle" ... and other tunes with "Carmelina", "Lanmou sé on danjé".
-Indeed, they have the audacity, to make Carnival (1983), an album of "straining your" winning a huge success as it was unexpected.
-But with "Goudjoua" and especially Roro, that was the first hit to reach the national charts, they have not forgotten about the explosive atmosphere that it gives off.
+It also represents the Romantic era marked by songs such as "Whilfried", "Vivre pour toi", "Isabelle" ... and other tunes with "Carmelina", "Lanmou sé on danjé".
+They made a song called Carnival (1983), an album of winning a success as it was unexpected.
+But with "Goudjoua" and Roro, that was the first hit to reach the national charts.
 As memorable as Hurricane Hugo, the song "Sois belle" becomes a hymn to the hope of the rebirth of Guadeloupe as they were ambassadors around the world.
-They have indeed raised the flag of Guadeloupe in Europe, Suriname, Martinique, Guyane, Haiti, Réunion, French Polynesia, Seychelles, New Caledonia, throughout West Africa, Canada and the United States.
+They have raised the flag of Guadeloupe in Europe, Suriname, Martinique, Guyane, Haiti, Réunion, French Polynesia, Seychelles, New Caledonia, throughout West Africa, Canada and the United States.